 From the north shore of Lake Superior to the bluffs of the Mississippi River Valley, there is a scenic route in Minnesota for every traveler to chase fall colors.
 Countless orchards, 165 pumpkin patches, museums and fall festivals can complete any day trip or long weekend drive.
 The landscape is splashed with color as trees, shrubs and prairie grasses take on golden, ruby and tangerine hues.
 Mild temperatures are the perfect time for outdoor fun like hiking, biking, paddling, golfing, fishing and more.

 Here are three stunning fall drives in Minnesota – and when to take them.
-Any one of them would make a perfect addition to a fall travel destination itinerary: North Shore “All-American Road”
+Any one of them would make a perfect addition to a fall travel destination itinerary.

 Several scenic overlooks – including those at Frontenac and Great River Bluffs state parks – are easily reached by walking trails and offer a chance to get away in the quiet bluff country.
 This route features multiple roadside apple and pumpkin stands.
 This is a popular fall drive, so book your stay ahead of time.

 For additional information, inspiration or ideas on leap peeping getaways or itineraries, visit exploreminnesota.com.
-Travelers can also follow the photographic foliage in real time, using #OnlyinMN on social media channels.
+Travelers can also follow the photographic foliage in real time.
+Use #OnlyinMN on all social media channels.

 Location: Virden, IL

 Traveler: Cindy Ladage

 Ryan’s Round Barn, a place of circular beauty!
 I don’t know when I have seen anything as lovely as Ryan’s Round Barn.
 Located in Johnson’s Sauk Trail State Recreation Area near Kewanee, I talked my mom into traveling with me to take a tour.